By Roy Stevenson

 • How many entries did they receive in each writing category?

-• Did a wide variety of people win the awards in past years?
+• Have a wide variety of people win the awards in past years?

 • Ask to see a list of award winners from previous years.